 Arthur sent back, “I know your job, and I’ll do it.
 I’ll need you to look for the hashtag #biothreat on Twitter when I tell you to, and then you will pay me, and then I will complete more of the job, and then you will pay me more, and we can accomplish this.
 But I am going to do this myself.”
 Arthur also attached his Monero public key along with instructions on how to pay.

 “Ok, I trust you,” replied Morgan.
 What else could he do?

 “Save the Monero key, and delete these emails, and I’ll contact you in a couple weeks.

 Two weeks later, after the two exchanged their emails, the #biothreat hashtag started trending on Twitter, but more significant than that, reports started trending about a nuclear bomb detonating over Delhi, India.
-Initial fingers naturally pointed at Pakistan, and situation rooms all around the world were rapidly filled with their leaders and staff.
-However, the Indian’s claimed responsibility- they said they had made the extremely difficult call to neutralize a rapidly spreading virus that was released from a biological warfare lab and killing people within the hour.
-India’s president reported that scientist said the virus had likely already spread to 100,000 people, and they believed it was being dispersed by the wind.
+Initial fingers naturally pointed at Pakistan, and situation rooms all around the world were rapidly filled with leaders and their staff.
+However, the Indians themselves claimed responsibility—they announced they had made the extremely difficult call to neutralize a rapidly spreading virus that escaped from a biological warfare lab and was killing people within the hour.
+India’s PM Narendra Modi reported that scientist informed him that the virus had likely already spread to 100,000 people, and they believed it was being dispersed by the wind.

 Little did they know, except for Morgan and Arthur at the time, that Arthur’s black box AI algorithm, designed to maximize retweets, had acted horribly wrong.

 Except it hadn’t.
 It acted perfectly right, per the goals programmed into it.
 Way too right.